convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.12.0 =
+* Display a notice on top of admin pages when our maintenance mode is enabled.

 = 0.11.0 =
 * Use POST value for `$user_name` in `login_errors()` because global value isn't always set.